David Berthelot

-David Berthelot (born 22 September 1977 in France) is a French former professional footballer who played as a goalkeeper.
+David Berthelot (born 22 September 1977) is a French former professional footballer who played as a goalkeeper.

 Career

 Berthelot started his senior career with Red Star.
 In 2004, he signed for Raith Rovers in the Scottish Football League First Division, where he made forty appearances and scored zero goals.
 After that, he played for French club Villemomble Sports before retiring.